 Yes I can!
-That’s why I have a 100% money-back guarantee – if you’re not absolutely and ridiculously thrilled with the service and photographs I provide, I’ll refund you in full.
-No questions asked.
+That’s why I have a 100% guarantee – if you’re not absolutely and ridiculously thrilled with the service and photographs I provide, I’ll do everything in my power to make sure you are.

 3) Why is wedding photography so expensive?

 This is a question I hear a lot, and it’s a valid one.
 After all, most people think that wedding photography is an easy gig, and only involves pressing a button for a few hours.

 Ah, if it only it were that simple.
 Here’s a brief overview of what’s involved: